tobiasdemendonca/terraform-provider-maas/README.md

 ### Usage

 The provider is available from the [Terraform Registry](https://registry.terraform.io/providers/canonical/maas/latest).
-The specified version will be found and installed automatically when specified in the `required_providers` section of your terraform configuration file.
+The specified version will be found and installed automatically when specified in the `required_providers` section of your Terraform configuration file.
 An example using the latest version is shown below:

 ```hcl
 terraform {